miyagawa/Dist-Milla/README.md

 # WHY

 A lot of you might have heard of Dist::Zilla.
-If you already use it and love it, then you can stop reading this.
-But if you're sick of maintaing your own PluginBundle and want to switch to someone else's good practice, you might want to keep reading.
+If you already use it and love it, then you can stop reading this, or even using this module at all.

-If you heard of dzil and think it's overkill or doesn't work for yor module, Milla is probably just for you.
+If you heard of dzil and think it's overkill or doesn't work for yor module, Milla might be worth a look.

 If you have tried dzil ages ago and thought it was slow, or couldn't find how to configure it to do what you want it to do, Milla might be